San Diego Airport & Modular Wetlands System Linear

 The San Park II drainage design called for several grate inlets to be installed throughout the parking lot to intercept runoff in the driving aisles.
 The site is very flat and grate inlets had to be over sized to prevent ponding during large rain events – a potential safety issue.

 “The circumstances are very challenging”, states Zach Kent, lead stormwater engineer for Modular Wetlands.
 He continues, “The drainage couldn’t be designed as an obstacle to customers getting to their cars in the rain.
 So, runoff had to drain to the middle of the drive aisles.”
-This eliminated the opportunity to convey the ‘first flush’ to a landscaped area; essential in traditional LID-type design.
+This eliminated the opportunity to convey the ‘first flush’ to a landscaped area; essential in traditional LID-type [Low Impact Development] design.
 “We would have had to put gutters in pedestrian walkways.”
 Ponding in the landscape areas was also a concern.
 “If it backed up into the parking lot there would be serious safety issues.
 Runoff had to be efficiently and quickly conveyed to the storm drain system”.